 But nooooooo.
 Let’s leave this on a narcissistic, icky note.

-Married women, think of you, at the door, newly betrothed for a few weeks.
-Then, your husband’s best friend comes to the door with cue cards and professes his long love for you.
+Married women, think of you, at home, newly betrothed for a few weeks, snuggling with your husband.
+Then, his best friend comes to the door with cue cards and professes his long love for you.
 Now, remove the gloppy music and the cobblestones and the holiday lights and Love Actually becomes . . . .
 Play Misty For Me?
-When he says, “Enough.
+When the stalker says, “Enough.
 Enough now,” I sensed menace, that crazy shit was going on in his head like the dog haunting Son of Sam’s noggin.
 And frankly, had he gone back in the townhouse and killed them all, it still wouldn’t save this vile film, though it would have been an improvement.

 Also, how dumb is the husband?
 The boom box is supposed to be a substitute for carolers, but it is a smooth voice with some harmonists and an orchestra.

-Also, one card says “And at Christmas, you tell the truth.”
+Also, one of the loon’s cards says “And at Christmas, you tell the truth.”

-That’s ludicrous.
+Ludicrous.
 You no more tell the truth at Christmas than on Easter or Arbor Day.
-What a putz!

 This year, let’s delve into this kid, so precocious, so darling, and just so articulate!